sai-lakshmi-gunturu/student-placement-prediction/README.md

 # 🎓 student-placement-prediction using Machine Learning

 ##  📌 Project Overview
--This project predicts whether a student will get placed based on academic performance, skills, and profile attributes.
+- This project predicts whether a student will get placed based on academic performance, skills, and profile attributes.
--It uses Machine Learning classification models to analyze student data and provide placement predictions.
+- It uses Machine Learning classification models to analyze student data and provide placement predictions.

--This project is designed as a beginner-to-intermediate ML project, suitable for freshers building a job-ready portfolio.
+- This project is designed as a beginner-to-intermediate ML project, suitable for freshers building a job-ready portfolio.

 ## 🎯 Objective
--Analyze student academic and skill-related data -Build machine learning models to predict Placement Status -Compare different classification algorithms
+- Analyze student academic and skill-related data
+- Build machine learning models to predict Placement Status
+- Compare different classification algorithms
--Evaluate model performance using standard metrics
+- Evaluate model performance using standard metrics

 ## 📂 Dataset Description
--The dataset contains the following features:
+- The dataset contains the following features:

 | Feature              | Description                           |
 | -------------------- | ------------------------------------- |